C.J. Abrams Preview, Player Props: Nationals vs. Phillies

 C.J.
 Abrams At The Plate

-- Abrams has had an RBI in 29 games this year (25.9%), including 11 multi-RBI outings (9.8%).
-He has also driven in three or more of his team's runs in three contests.
+- Abrams has driven in a run in 30 games this season (26.5%), including 12 games with more than one RBI (10.6%).
+He has also driven home three or more of his team's runs in four contests.

+- In 47 of 113 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.